 Currently, Dr. Sajed attends to patients at the Ukrainian Canadian Care Centre and the Tony Stacey Centre for Veterans.
 Dr. Sajed is a consulting physician at the Toronto Memory Program and the Courtice Primary Collaborative Care Memory Clinic.
 Dr. Sajed is also the lead physician of the Primary Care Collaborative Memory Services for the Durham/Scarborough.
 As he was in the Kingston area, Dr. Sajed remains an Assistant Professor for the Department of Family Medicine at Queen’s University (Oshawa/Lakeridge Campus) and has a community based teaching family practice at the Oshawa Clinic where he supervises resident physicians and nurse practitioner students.

-Dr. Karima Velji, Vice President of Clinical Services, Ontario Shores Centre for Mental Health Sciences- Hospital CEO Representative
+Dr. Karima Velji, Vice President of Clinical Services, Ontario Shores Centre for Mental Health Sciences- Hospital Representative